 Auto-posting means that you can prepare and schedule your post and that it will post to your Instagram account automatically, without you needing to do it manually.
 Although Instagram planning and scheduling has been around for several years, they have always required that you manually go in and finalize the post before it actually populates on your account (any service that didn’t require that was in violation of Instagram’s API and could have caused you to get your account suspended).
 My favorite platform for Instagram planning is Planoly, but Plann, Later and Hootsuite are three similar services.

-With the recent update, these services will now post on your behalf.
+With the cent update, these services will now post on your behalf.
 So, is this feature good or bad for business owners?
 My answer is that it is a convenience and should be used when you need it, but is not something that should revolutionize your strategy or necessarily save you a remarkable amount of time.
 Why?

 Simple as that.
 You might be able to schedule your posts and have them post automatically, and that might relieve some stress, but the time you had chiseled out for Instagram will still need to be dedicated to the app, and probably still at those scheduled times.
 If you have an audience that is engaged, this becomes even more important.
 You don’t want your posts going live when you aren’t paying attention, as you’ll lose that valuable window of time when you can be interacting on your posts to help drive engagement.
 It’s a social media platform, and you’re going to need to be engaged and social if you want it to be successful.
 If you let your posts go live when you are nowhere to be found, they’ll fall flat and your audience will take note.
 The less your audience engages, the less your posts will be seen.
 And ask anyone who has suffered at the mercy of the algorithm, once your content starts to get buried it is hard to recover.